Susan F. McClanahan, PhD, CEDS

 Reginal Managing Clinical Director, Illinois

-Dr. Astrachan-Fletcher is a nationally recognized expert in the field of DBT, is functionally trained in the FBT (Family-Based Treatment) model, and is a frequent presenter at national eating disorders conferences.
+Dr. Astrachan-Fletcher is a senior RO DBT clinician, training directly under Tom Lynch and she is a nationally recognized expert in the field of DBT, FBT (Family-Based Treatment), and is a frequent presenter at national eating disorders conferences.
+Dr. Astrachan-Fletcher has been instrumental in research collaborations with Daniel Le Grange, Tom Lynch and others.
+She has helped to make empirically based and innovative treatments translatable for the private sector.
 She co-authored The Dialectical Behavior Therapy Skills Workbook for Bulimia: Using DBT to Break the Cycle and Regain Control of Your Life (2009), which is used at eating disorders treatment facilities throughout the country.

 “Our focus is on helping create change from the inside out – and not simply from the outside in.”

 Cindy came to the Eating Recovery Center family through our Chicago partner program, Insight Behavioral Health Centers, which she joined in 2008.
 At Insight she served in various roles involving operations, compliance, consulting, human resources, business development and financial management.
 Cindy has been involved with operations management of Eating Recovery Center Washington since January of 2017 as well as serves in a national food management role for all ERC sites.

 Cindy earned her MBA from the J.L.
 Kellogg School of Management at Northwestern University and BSB from the University of Minnesota.
 Her experience also includes business development management for an acute care residential and inpatient substance abuse facility in Chicago, practice management for primary care and psychiatric group practices affiliated with Northwestern Memorial Hospital, and strategic consulting for growing businesses.

 Elizabeth Curran, LCPC